Wizoi/SmugMugSync/README.md

 ## Changelog

+2025-06 - App updated to use SmugMug API 2.0, and upgraded for .Net Core 9.0 2023-09 - App was rewritten to use .Net Core 7.0, VS Code, and includes full unit testing.
+Integration tests for the core library, and Moq testing for the primary application.
+Split out the secrets and made it more shareable.
 2012 - App initially written with .Net 4.6.
        + various years of tweaks

-2023-09 - App was rewritten to use .Net Core 7.0, VS Code, and includes full unit testing.
-Integration tests for the core library, and Moq testing for the primary application.
-Split out the secrets and made it more shareable.

 ## How to use Sync Tool